hawkeye1900/SBC-Sept24/week-9/W9-S1-Introducing-React/challenge/readme.md

 ## User Story

-As a user, I want each student component to have a button that increments the student count when clicked, so that I can add more students interactively.
+As a user, I want each student component to have a button that passes the name of the selected student to the parent component so when clicked, it displays on the parent component.

 ## Acceptance Criteria

 1. **Passing the Function**:

-   - [ ] Pass the `setCount` function from `App.jsx` to each `Student` component as a prop.
+   - [ ] Pass the `onClickStudent` function from `App.jsx` to each `Student` component as a prop.

 2. **Student Component Button**:

-   - [ ] Add a button in each `Student` component that, when clicked, calls the `setCount` function.
+   - [ ] Add a button in each `Student` component that, when clicked, calls the `onClickStudent` function passing the name of the student as an argument

 3. **Functionality**:

-   - [ ] Each button should increment `count` by 1, adding more students to the display (just like the main button in `App.jsx`).
+   - [ ] Each button should set the name of the current selected student on the parent component

 4. **Code Structure**: